 For the past few years, clients came to us with one goal – Page 1 ranking for select keywords.
 Like all SEO done at the time, we too managed to get our clients to their happy spot.
 But things have been seeing a small shuffle.
 Search intent has begun to matter.
 Local SEO has become super important.
 And to top it all, Google’s tests are showing that it is trying to individualize search results based on search location and history.
 Which means the results you are seeing for a keyword will be different from the results your friend is seeing a few kilometers away.
 This will definitely bring about a change in client goals and agency metrics.
 We have to wait and watch this one out closely.

 The article on Forbes also suggests a keen eye for long tail keywords and their search results.
-The long tail is now an important part of good SEO strategies and it may just get stronger in the coming years.
+The long tail is now an important part of good SEO strategy and it may just get stronger in the coming years.

 We often have clients coming to us in a state of a conundrum.
 They’ve felt that they can do their digital strategy internally but somehow need a third party expert to get in and help out.

 If you specialize in selling trekking equipment, that’s your domain.
 We would tell you to relax and leave the complex world of digital marketing to us because that’s our domain.
 Just like we wouldn’t know when to pick out Nitrile gloves over regular mittens, it’ll be difficult for you to pick out the right bids for keyword optimization.
 So you do what you do best – provide trekking equipment and leave the rest to us.
 This article articulates the fine points well on why a digital marketing agency is a must for your online marketing.